noushadhasan/Karmada-Kubeadm-Cluster-Management/docs/cluster-join.md

   --cluster-context=kubernetes-admin@kubernetes \
   --kubeconfig=/etc/karmada/karmada-apiserver.config
   ```
+* NOTE:
-## NOTE:According to the Karmada v1.18 documentation, running unjoin CLUSTER_NAME without --cluster-kubeconfig removes the cluster from the Karmada control plane but does not clean up Karmada-created resources from the member cluster.
+According to the Karmada v1.18 documentation, running unjoin CLUSTER_NAME without --cluster-kubeconfig removes the cluster from the Karmada control plane but does not clean up Karmada-created resources from the member cluster.
 When --cluster-kubeconfig is provided, Karmada attempts to clean up those resources from the member cluster as well.